FAQs about Egg Donation

-First time donors will receive $5,000 compensation.
+First time donors earn $5,000 compensation to start.
 We do offer an incentive for repeat donors.
 Conceptions Center is responsible for reporting donor compensation to the Internal Revenue Service.
 You will receive an IRS Form 1099.
 It is the sole responsibility of the donor to include the form 1099 when reporting income to the IRS.
 If you are participating with an out-of-state/area cycle, you will receive reasonable travel expenses (airfare for you & a companion, hotel, taxi/shuttle service and Non-Accountable/$50 per overnight stay as Flat Rate Per Diem Meal Expenses).

 Conceptions Center follows American Society of Reproductive Medicine’s (ASRM) guideline of a maximum of 6 donations per individual egg donor.
 This is to limit the number of genetically related children that may meet as adults, and to protect the health of the egg donor as well.